tmonks/100-days-of-code/log.md

 ### Day 42: October 7, Monday
 D42 #100DaysOfCode #freeCodeCamp
-Started setting up my pomodoro clock app with Redux (thanks to all those who encouragemed me to give it a try!).
+Started setting up my pomodoro clock app with Redux (thanks to all those who encouraged me to give it a try!).
 Got the basics in place - state for session times, actions (increment/decrement, play/pause, countdown), and reducers.
 So far so good.

 ### Day 43: October 8, Tuesday
 D43 #100DaysOfCode #freeCodeCamp